amandasharief/lightning/src/Orm/README.md

 The `MapperManager` is responsible for managing the data mapper instances and creating them when needed, ensuring that there is only one instance ever created and that mappers are available in any direction.

-To create the Manager in your DI container
+To create the Mapper Manager in your DI container

 ```php
 new MapperManager($dataSource, $hydrator);
 ```

+This is used in the Data Mappers that extends `AbstractObjectRelationalMapper`, it will create or fetch the Data Manager..

+## Adding Data Mappers

-If you are adding additional depenendices to the constructor or using a different datasource with a particular mapper, then you will need to either configure how the `DataMapper` is created or add an already created one.
+If you are adding additional depenendices to the constructor or using a different datasource with a particular data mapper, then you will need to either configure how the `DataMapper` is created or add an already created one.

 To add an already created mapper